codacy/docs/docs/user-guide/integrations/gitlab-integration.md

 # GitLab Integration

-After adding a repository, navigate to your repository's **Settings -&gt; Integrations** tab to enable GitLab integration for comments on pull requests, issue creation, and more.
+After adding a repository, navigate to your repository's **Settings -> Integrations** tab to enable GitLab integration for comments on pull requests, issue creation, and more.

 ![gitlab-integration.png](/images/gitlab-integration.png)